jdschi/gadgetbridge2mqtt/README.md

 ## What it does:
 This docker container reads data from Gadgetbridge.db and publishes it to MQTT.
 The database is AutoExported from the GadgetBridge app on android.
 The database must be available to the container for reading.
-It might be moved there as part of some automated backup on your phone or using adb.
-The software can be triggered to publish to MQTT either by publishing a command {publish} on the topic /gadgetbridge/command, or will automatically publish when the database is updated.
+The software can be triggered to publish to MQTT either by publishing a command `{publish}` on the topic `/gadgetbridge/command`, or will automatically publish when the database is updated.
 It publishes in a way for autodiscovery in home assistant, but presumably works with any other software that uses MQTT.
 However, I have tested it only with Home Assistant, and using a
 Mosquitto broker.
 It has also been tested only with a few devices: Colmi R02 ring, Amazfit Bip S, Moyoung watch (specifically a Colmi V72), and a PineTime watch running Infinitime.
 Other devices are certainly possible, but will require someone with that device to code it.